 Rahul Gandhi Calls ASHA, ANMs & Anganwadi Workers 'Unsung Heroes' in Fight Against Covid-19

-The Congress leader hailed health care workers for their efforts in working at the frontlines and 'tremendous personal sacrifices' they are making to contain the spread of the virus.
+Congress leader Rahul Gandhi said that the nation owes its community health care workers for tirelessly fighting in the frontlines to contain the spread of coronavirus in the country.

 Representative Image.